-1. Scout shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
+Ridge shall supply DEQ with annual production information for all emission points, as required by DEQ in the annual emission inventory request.
 The request will include, but is not limited to, all sources of emissions identified in the emission inventory contained in the permit analysis.
-Production information shall be gathered on a calendar-year basis and submitted to the Department by the date required in the emission inventory request.
-Information shall be in the units required by the Department.
-This information may be used to calculate operating fees, based on actual emissions from the facility, and/or to verify compliance with permit limitations (ARM 17.8.505).
+Production information shall be gathered on a calendar-year basis and submitted to DEQ by the date required in the emission inventory request.